Hey there,

 But you're not trying to force it.

-You could try bending the elbows,
+You can try bending the elbows,

 Placing your shin in your hands.